RedViper87/ai-overlord/README.md

 # AI Overlord

-**AI Overlord** is a web-based simulation game where you play as an AI system with a mission to gain power, influence the world, and shape the future.
-Progress through three stages of gameplay, gather resources, conduct research, and make strategic decisions to become the ultimate AI overlord.
+**AI Overlord** is a resource management and incremental clicker game where you take on the role of an artificial intelligence seeking to dominate the digital realm.
+Gather resources, optimize your algorithms, and expand your capabilities to become the ultimate AI overlord.

 ## Table of Contents